 Cuiabá I Cost of Gas

-During 1999, the Cuiabá I project was fueled by diesel provided by Petrobras.
+During 1999, the Cuiabá I project was fueled by diesel provided by Petrobrás.
 100% of the cost of this fuel is passed through to Furnas thus explaining the low cost of fuel in 1999.
-It is assumed that this arrangement with Furnas will continue until the switchover to natural gas in 2001.
+It is assumed that this arrangement with Furnas will continue until the switchover to natural gas in early 2001.

 Cuiabá I O&M and Labor

-O&M at EPE is denominated in both US dollars and in Reais.
+O&M at EPE is denominated in both US Dollars and in Reais.
 During 1999, Cuiabá I reported US$3.5 million in O&M.

 Key Assumptions - 2000 to 2006